Before & After: Keystone Olympic K-32

 ISO 200 – 69(nice!) mm – f / 4.0 – 1/20 sec.

-My makeshift studio setup is … rough.
-Until I can clean the place up a bit, this temporary space works fine for small goods and products.
-Lighting is courtesy of a spare set of JTL softboxes I inherited.
-They are small enough to sit on the work table and the intensity can be easily adjusted.
-The main challenge for isolated objects like this Keystone Olympic camera is the backdrop.
-A semi-reflective black fabric with visible folds is a nightmare when shooting directly in front of it — nothing beats a good smooth paper roll.
+The main challenge for isolated objects like this is the backdrop.
+A semi-reflective black fabric with visible folds is a nightmare when shooting directly in front of it—wish I had a nice smooth paper roll.
 Eventually I’ll iron the fabric 😜

 Keystone Settings Color